ISHUKR41/BGMIFF/replit.md

-# GameArena BGMI Tournament Platform
+# GameArena Tournament Platform

 ## Overview

-GameArena is a professional BGMI (Battlegrounds Mobile India) tournament registration platform designed to facilitate esports competition organization.
+GameArena is a professional tournament registration platform designed to facilitate esports competition organization for both BGMI (Battlegrounds Mobile India) and Free Fire Max.
 The platform enables tournament organizers to manage Solo, Duo, and Squad tournaments through integrated Google Forms for registration, with a focus on payment verification and professional presentation.

 The application serves as a modern, responsive front-end for displaying tournament information, rules, prize pools, and embedding Google Forms for participant registration.
 It emphasizes a clean, corporate aesthetic rather than gaming-inspired visuals, following design principles inspired by Linear's minimalist professionalism.

+**Supported Games:**
+- BGMI: Solo, Duo, and Squad tournaments
+- Free Fire Max: Solo, Duo, and Squad tournaments

 ## User Preferences